jajan20/weekly-nerd/README.md

 ### Conclusion
 A lot of developers pick a side and stay with it, I just recently started experimenting with React and I realized that even though it is really good at what it does you don't always need it. and I think that's something that goes for every framework.
 So think about what you want to make and make a decision based on your needs rather than just blindly following what you already know.

+## Working in a Team
+This article will be about the choice I had to make for the last project during the minor everything web.
+More specifically about how I had a hard time deciding if I should tackle the project alone, or that I would be better off in a group.
+Spoiler alert!
+I went for a group project.

+### The client
+Our first meeting was with the client and all the other classmates who had decided they wanted to be on this project.
+No group was formed cause that was something we could decide on our own and we thought it would be better to hear the assignment first before making decisions.
+As we listened to what the client expected from this project it became clear that at the end of the 9 weeks they would like to see a nearly finished product on which they could continue working.
+This expectation pointed us in the direction of joining hands and work on it together.
+Because doing it alone wouldn't meet their needs.
+We started with 8 people, but after the first meeting 2 others dropped out and we were left with 6, including myself.

+### The Pro and Con
+Let me tell you, a group of 6 individuals all with different levels of knowledge trying to build a complete project in 9 weeks to meet the needs of their client is quite a challenge.
+Especially if you don't know them very well.
+For example, my knowledge level wasn't that high compared to a couple of others, it's easy getting swept up in their ideas.
+Because you think to yourself, they know so much more it's probably better.
+I'll talk more about this later.

+**Pro**
+- Because we were a group of 6 people, idea generation went very well.
+- We had people with more experience in visual design, coding and animation.
+- Getting to know new people, learning new stuff from other group members.
+- Everyone worked well together, so whenever one of us was stuck we could rely on team members.

+**Con**
+- Some were better at programming than others, which resulted in them having the deciding votes (for example, a feature that would be hard to implement.
+Someone knowledgeable would know it could take a while to create, so let's not implement)
+- Because everyone is new, you don't know how well you can count on each other.
+Which meant that you'd do a lot more yourself instead.
+- At the beginning 6 people are really nice, but once you have the idea on paper and there's coding to be done.
+6 people can be really difficult.

+### The standups
+One of the ways we tried to make our group dynamic work was by using short standups every morning.
+This way we could express concerns, share ideas, tell other about the progress you've made and what's good and what's not going well.
+Important about these standups is that they're not for social bonding, keep them short and keep the content meaningful.

+### The feedback
+Every week we had meetings with our client and our teachers, when you're working alone it's easier to use the feedback.
+When in a group where everyone gets feedback it'll be a lot harder to implement them.
+Everyone wants to pass the assignment and everyone wants to finish the project.
+So how do you work this out?
+The best way for us was having meetings with our team after we received feedback.
+This way we could talk about everything we talked about and decide as a group what we could use in our project.

+### The conclusion
+After 9 weeks of working together, I've learned a lot.
+I learned about real teamwork, about getting to know new people.
+But above all, I became better at handling pressure and stress.
+Would I make the same decision again?
+With the knowledge, I have now: Yes, but if I would do it over again I don't know.
+Even though I learned a lot because group members had more experience, I also think that exactly because of this reason that I skipped a few fundamentals.